Southwell railway station: Present day

-Today, the station is in use as both a private residence and a b&b.
+The station building is now in use both as a private residence and a bed & breakfast called Southwell Station House.
 The old level crossing gate is still visible by the station building.

-A pub called "the Final Whistle" contains many railway memorabilia and relics.
-The trackbed back towards Mansfield forms a trail called "the Southwell Trail".
-The trackbed towards Rolleston is now occupied by housing developments and the route of the old railway to Rolleston is now occupied by a road.
+A pub called The Final Whistle lies nearby; it contains railway memorabilia and relics.

+The westbound trackbed back towards Mansfield forms a shared-use path called the Southwell Trail.
+The trackbed immediately to the east is now occupied by housing developments; beyond this, the route of the old railway to Rolleston has become Racecourse Road.

-Rolleston Junction station remains open as Rolleston.
-It is close to Southwell Racecourse, about three miles (4.8 km) south-east of the town itself.
-Fiskerton is also an equal distance from the town.
+Rolleston Junction station remains open, now renamed Rolleston, as a stop on the Nottingham-Lincoln line; it is close to Southwell Racecourse, about three miles (4.8 km) south-east of the town itself.
+Fiskerton station is also an equal distance from Southwell, one stop further along the line to the south-west of Rolleston.